Mish5684/Bolt-Recur/PRD-INSIGHTS.md

 ## Conclusion

-The Insights screen provides progressive, actionable data that adapts to available information, helping users understand both attendance patterns and spending across their family's classes.
-By offering both individual deep-dives and family-level comparisons through a simple dropdown selector, it serves multiple use cases while maintaining simplicity and clarity.
+The Insights screen provides focused, actionable data about attendance and spending.
+The simplified design emphasizes two key metrics (attendance trends and spending overview) with direct paths to add missing data through elegant, contextual buttons.
+By offering both individual and family-level views through a simple dropdown selector, it serves multiple use cases while maintaining clarity and avoiding information overload.